How to manage hyperpigmentation (without making it worse)

 While I steer well clear of promises for perfect skin (1: there’s no such thing; 2: the pursuit of perfection is a thankless task), I’m all for boosting people’s confidence by helping them to achieve skin they’re comfortable in.
 So, if you’re unhappy with hyperpigmentation, there are things you can do to help manage it.

-Let’s take a look at the fascinating history of hyperpigmentation through the ages, explore how we safely manage hyperpigmentation in modern times, and identify what we should avoid like the plague (hint: overly strong acids and improperly applied blue light, we’re looking at you).
+Let’s take a look at the fascinating history of hyperpigmentation through the ages, explore how we safely manage hyperpigmentation in modern times, and identify what we should avoid like the plague.

 The history of hyperpigmentation

-- During the Middle Ages, alchemists experimented with metals like mercury, while herbalists recommended mixtures of lemon juice and almond oil for their natural bleaching properties.
+• Middle Ages: Alchemists experimented with metals, while herbalists used lemon juice and almond oil for natural brightening.

 The challenge of hyperpigmentation

-Despite all of these advances, over many centuries, hyperpigmentation is still not easy to treat.
+Despite all of these advances, hyperpigmentation is still not easy to treat.
 And here’s why:

-Treating hyperpigmentation takes time, patience, and a willingness to try out different approaches to see what works for YOU.
-But there are some hard and fast rules when it comes to managing hyperpigmentation.
+Treating hyperpigmentation takes time, patience, and a willingness to find what works for you.

 Is blue light good for hyperpigmentation?